 Time Out on Address Unknown

 He is a talented writer and director of pantomimes, passionate about the form and its ability to reach new audiences.
 Ten years ago he was part of the team that created the first Lyric Hammersmith pantomime and for the last four years he has written and directed the annual Oxford Playhouse pantomime.
 Critically acclaimed and loved by audiences, these productions have remained true to panto traditions whilst speaking to 21st century themes and featuring a diverse range of performers.
+He is the founding CEO of PantoCo Ltd.

 “YOU DON’T EXPECT PANTO TO TAMPER WITH THE CLASSIC INGREDIENTS…BUT I DON’T THINK I’VE EVER SEEN THEM ALL COME TOGETHER QUITE SO ENJOYABLY AS IN THIS FANTASTICALLY GOOD-NATURED PRODUCTION.
 STEVE MARMION HAS DONE AN EXCELLENT JOB AGAIN.”